 On January 9, the World Health Organization notified the public of a viral outbreak in China.
 Several cases of pneumonia had been reported in Wuhan, likely after live animal sellers were exposed to the local fish market.

 The CDC (US Centers for Disease Control and Prevention) had released the news of the Coronavirus a few days earlier, on January 6.
 BlueDot, Canadian health monitoring platform, beat them both by sending the news of the outbreak to its users on December 31st.

 How is it possible?

 BlueDot uses an algorithm based on artificial intelligence.
-BlueDot's AI analyzes news in foreign languages, information networks on animal and plant diseases and official bulletins.
+BlueDot's AI analyzes foreign language news, animal and plant disease information networks and official bulletins.
 And on December 31 it warned its customers in advance to avoid dangerous areas such as Wuhan.

 Speed is crucial in preventing the spread of an epidemic, and Chinese officials have never made great performances on the subject of disease, air pollution and natural disasters.

 WHO and CDC rely on these same health officials for their disease monitoring.
 Not well.

 Maybe an artificial intelligence can get there faster.
 "We know that governments cannot be relied upon to provide information in a timely manner.", he claims Kamran Khan, founder and CEO of BlueDot.
 "We are able to gather news of possible outbreaks, small murmurs on forums and blogs, indications of unusual events taking place."